VirtualPlants/draco_stem/mesh-oalab/README.txt

 === Description ===

-OpenAlea.mesh is a XXX
+OpenAlea.mesh-oalab is a XXX

 === Content ===

-The OpenAlea.mesh package contains :
+The OpenAlea.mesh-oalab package contains :

 ===== Installation =====